The CSU works with a wide variety of organizations to create more college-ready high school graduates in California.

 With undergraduate enrollment of at least 10 percent Asian Americans and Native American Pacific Islanders, 14 CSU campuses qualify as AANAPISIs.

-Our campuses are committed to providing an inclusive, safe environment for all lesbian, gay, bisexual, transgender, queer and questioning students.
+Our campuses are committed to providing an inclusive, safe environment for all lesbian, gay, bisexual, transgender, queer/questioning and asexual students.

 Our 23 CSU campus presidents advise the system on issues that affect students and their families in underserved communities.